DieterReuter/image-builder-rpi64/README.md

 # image-builder-rpi64
 [![Build Status](https://travis-ci.org/DieterReuter/image-builder-rpi64.svg?branch=master)](https://travis-ci.org/DieterReuter/image-builder-rpi64)

-**Warning:** This SD image will not work on a Raspberry Pi 4B !!!

-This repo builds the SD card image with HypriotOS for the Raspberry Pi 3 in 64bit.
+This repo builds the SD card image with HypriotOS for the Raspberry Pi 3/4 in 64bit.
 You can find released versions of the SD card image here in the GitHub releases page.
 To build this SD card image we have to